abdulazizasiri/Software_Design_Architecture/Design_Patterns/Creational/MoreDetails/README.md

 We are going to stat with using the builder pattern.

+## Builder pattern:

-- Builder pattern: It a way to improve complex constructors that take many params.
+The builder pattern is a way to improve complex constructors that take many params.

 For example, when we have a constructor that take many params.